J.P. Crawford Player Props: Mariners vs. Rays

 Rays Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in the league.

-- The Rays have a 3.59 team ERA that ranks second across all MLB pitching staffs.
+- The Rays have the second-ranked team ERA among all MLB pitching staffs (3.60).

-- Rays pitchers combine to give up 86 total home runs at a clip of one per game (to rank 11th in baseball).
+- Rays pitchers combine to rank 11th in baseball in home runs given up (87 total, one per game).

-- The lefty last appeared on Thursday, June 22 against the Kansas City Royals, when he went 3 2/3 innings, allowing two earned runs while giving up four hits.
+- In his last time out on Sunday, the right-hander went five innings against the Kansas City Royals, giving up one earned run while surrendering four hits.

+- The 29-year-old has a 4.45 ERA and 13.4 strikeouts per nine innings across six games this season, while giving up a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.